Seldom-SE/seldom_state/README.md

 For more complete examples, see the `examples` directory.
 The `chase.rs` example is written like a guide, so it is good for learning.
 If you need help, feel free to ping me on [the Bevy Discord server](https://discord.com/invite/bevy) (`@Seldom`)!
-If anything needs improvement, feel free to submit an issue or pr!
+If anything needs improvement, feel free to submit an issue or PR!

 ## Features